WHTA

-WHTA (107.9 FM) is a commercial radio station licensed to Hampton, Georgia, and serving the Atlanta metropolitan area.
-It is owned by Urban One and it airs an urban contemporary radio format, focused on hip hop and R&B music.
-The studios and offices are located inside the Centennial Tower building in downtown Atlanta.
+WHTA (107.9 FM) is a commercial radio station licensed to Hampton, Georgia.
+The station is owned by Urban One, and serves the Metro Atlanta area with a mainstream urban radio format.
+WHTA's studios and offices are located inside the Centennial Tower building in downtown Atlanta, and its transmitter is off Swanson Road in Tyrone, Georgia, about 30 miles south southwest of Atlanta.

-The transmitter is off Swanson Road in Tyrone, Georgia, about 30 miles south southwest of Atlanta.
-At an effective radiated power (ERP) of 35,000 watts, the signal covers the city and its southern suburbs, and may not be easily received north of Atlanta.
-WHTA broadcasts in IBOC digital radio, using the HD Radio system from iBiquity.

-Programming

-The weekday on-air lineup consists of the syndicated "Rickey Smiley Morning Show", which is based at WHTA.
-It is followed by Reec in middays, Mz.
-Shyneka in afternoons, the Durtty Boyz Show with Stuey Rock and DJ Kash each evening and Erin Rae overnight.
-The station launched several careers, including rapper and actor Ludacris, when he was known as on-air personality "Chris Lova Lova," as well as MTV VJs La La Anthony and K.K.
-Holiday.

 History

 WCRY-FM Macon

 The station began as WCRY-FM in Macon, Georgia, about 85 miles south of Atlanta.
 It signed on the air on October 19, 1973, and was owned by Central Georgia Broadcasting.
 At first, it mostly simulcast its AM counterpart, WCRY at 900 kHz (now WYPZ).
 By the late 1970s, WCRY-FM was airing a beautiful music format.
 In 1981, it switched its call sign to WPEZ, playing easy listening music, powered at 100,000 watts.
 It later shifted to soft adult contemporary music as "Lite Rock" WPEZ.
-The station was later known as Z108 in the mid-1980s, which is one out of 2 stations using the "Z" name in the Macon market, with the other being WQBZ.
+The station was later known as Z108 in the mid-1980s, which was one out of two stations using the "Z" name in the Macon market, with the other being WQBZ.

 The station was acquired in 1996 by U.S. Broadcasting, which had plans to move it into the more lucrative Atlanta radio market.
-To gain Federal Communications Commission (FCC) approval, a few stations in Middle Georgia were relocated: WPEZ's Soft AC format was switched from 107.9 to an existing frequency at 93.7 in Jeffersonville, while the original Top 40 format on 93.7 was shifted to a new Macon-area station as WMGB at 95.1 MHz.
+To gain Federal Communications Commission (FCC) approval, a few stations in Middle Georgia were relocated: WPEZ's soft AC format was switched from 107.9 to an existing frequency at 93.7 in Jeffersonville, while the original Top 40 format on 93.7 was shifted to a new Macon-area station as WMGB at 95.1 MHz.
 U.S. Broadcasting petitioned the FCC to reallocate the broadcast license for 107.9 from Macon to Hampton.

 With the FCC giving its OK, Radio One, a large minority-owned broadcasting company, paid $60 million for the new "move in" Atlanta-area station at 107.9.
-Radio One already owned a station in the Atlanta market, 97.5 WHTA, in Fayetteville, airing an Urban Contemporary format.
+Radio One already owned a station in the Atlanta market, 97.5 WHTA, in Fayetteville, airing an urban contemporary format.
 WHTA had signed on as an urban station on July 17, 1995; Radio One had plans to put WHTA's call letters and format on its new acquisition.